bao-project/bao-docs/source/development/misra.rst

 The Guideline Enforcement Plan (GEP) describes, for each MISRA guideline, what are the checker tools or processes that are being used to enforce it.
 For each tool, a specific version and configuration information must be specified.
-For each process, such as manual review, it shall provide instructions and checklists to aid reviewers.
+Each process, such as manual review, shall provide instructions and checklists to aid reviewers.
 Ideally, the GEP should also prescribe measures on how to detect and deal with each :ref:`undecidable guidelines<misra_undecidable_false_positive>`. :ref:`Each